eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - In any case, User details registered by the Wallet Provider will not be included in the WUA.
 They are strictly for use by the Wallet Provider only.

+##### 6.5.3.6 Wallet Provider ensures User can verify they are using a trusted, certified Wallet Solution

+According to the [European Digital Identity Regulation], the User needs to be provided with a means to verify that they are installing or (after activation) are indeed using a trusted, certified Wallet Solution.
+The solution specified in this ARF to comply with this requirement is a Trust Mark UI view.
+When the User invokes this Trust Mark in the Wallet Instance, it

+- renders the official Trust Mark graphics and/or logo,
+- shows an informational text about Wallet Solution certification, localised for the User's device language, and
+- provides web links to a list of certified Wallet Solutions, as well as to a web page containing certification information of User's Wallet Solution.

+The information in the third bullet is hosted and managed dynamically by the European Commission.
+The [Technical Specification 1](../../technical-specifications/ts1-eudi-wallet-trust-mark.md) on the EUDI Wallet Trust Mark concentrates on defining the exact technical contents and the provisioning process to enable the UI view rendering at the Wallet Instance.
+[Topic 19](./annexes/annex-2/annex-2-high-level-requirements.md#a2319-topic-19---user-navigation-requirements-dashboard-logs-for-transparency) sets the high-level requirements for the Trust Mark as part of the Wallet Unit dashboard functionality.
+[Topic 40](./annexes/annex-2/annex-2-high-level-requirements.md#a2340-topic-40---wallet-instance-installation-and-wallet-unit-activation-and-management) specifies what is required regarding the Trust Mark upon Wallet Unit activation and maintenance.

 #### 6.5.4 Wallet Unit management

 Starting from Wallet Unit activation and until the Wallet Instance is